simplylib/goreinstall/README.md

 Usage: goreinstall [flags] <package(s) ...>

 Ex: goreinstall -a                // reinstall all binaries in GOBIN
 Ex: goreinstall -a -u             // reinstall all binaries and update if needed
 Ex: goreinstall goreinstall -u    // reinstall goreinstall and update if needed
+Ex: goreinstall -a -c "go1.20rc2" // reinstall all binaries if needed using go1.20rc2 command
 Flags:
   -a    reinstall all binaries in GOBIN (ex: after go version update) -c string